Skip to main content

 Installation

-The admin CLI is included with the hindsight-api package:
+The admin CLI is included with the hindsight-api package — installing it puts the hindsight-admin executable on your PATH:

 pip install hindsight-api